kali-linex/linex/Documentation/admin-guide/sysctl/kernel.rst

 ``/proc/sys/kernel/``.

-The files in this directory can be used to tune and monitor miscellaneous and general things in the operation of the Linux kernel.
+The files in this directory can be used to tune and monitor miscellaneous and general things in the operation of the Linex kernel.
 Since some of the files *can* be used to screw up your system, it is advisable to read both documentation and source before actually making adjustments.